AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-14-An-Object-oriented-approach-to-random-walkers.md

 </script>
 <p></p>

-Running this, you already see something go on... which is still quite far from being.
+Running this, you already see something going on... mmm, you could call this a random walk (I guess).
 Fret not, we'll fix it in a second.
 For now it's working correctly with the code we wrote.
 The random walker moves along the grid, and stays confined to the grid.
-Now why is crossing paths with itself?
+Why is crossing paths with itself though?
 Simply because we are not setting the grid positions to False once the random walker traverses them.
 This is where the gridHandler comes into play.